kristikorsberg/PUI2016/HW4_kk3374/README.md

 the one-tailed and two-tailed t-test so that I could provide him with the most accurate recommendation.
 My CitibikeReview_kk3374.md file can be found in his HW4 PUI repository.

 3. I chose to evaluate a chi squared study and a linear regression study, which were representative of statistical tests that identify a difference in means and those which assess the relationship between independent and dependent variables.
+The tables are at the bottom of this README.md.

+4. For the third assignment, I worked independently to learn about the z test and the chi squared test.
+In order to find the z and chi squared statistics, I followed Federica's skeleton notebook, read "Introduction to Statistics", and watched several videos through Khan Academy.

 | *Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|